ProID-Corporation/.github/profile/README.md

 *Products Affected:*
 Hitfel 3, All Desktop Environment systems except ProID OS 1, All future products

-~~ProID Corporation is not an actual company but is owned by 9cjames1 and all products are under the MIT License.~~

-ProID Corporation is a registered trademark in the USA.
+~~ProID Corporation is not an actual company but is owned by 9cjames1 and all products are under the MIT License.~~ ProID Corporation is a registered trademark in the USA.
 All rights resrved.
-Presto, Hitfel 3, and ProID OS are all owned by ProID Corporation.
+Presto, Hitfel 5, ComBrowser, and ProID OS are all owned by ProID Corporation.
 All rights reserved.